 The Directors have obtained an independence declaration from the Group's auditor, BDO.
-A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors of Communications Fiji Limited and its subsidiary companies on page 6.
+A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors of Communications Fiji Limited on page 6.